anshporash/Mqtt-Emqx/README.md

 ---

-🖥️ Dashboard Features
+##🖥️ Dashboard Features

-The EMQX Dashboard is divided into several key sections, each giving insight into a different part of your MQTT broker and cluster.
+-The EMQX Dashboard is divided into several key sections, each giving insight into a different part of your MQTT broker and cluster.

-1. Overview (Home)
+-1.
+Overview (Home)

-Displays a summary of system health including uptime, node count, CPU/memory usage, and connection statistics.
+   - Displays a summary of system health including uptime, node count, CPU/memory usage, and connection statistics.

-Shows real-time metrics such as:
+  -Shows real-time metrics such as:

-Number of connected clients
+     - Number of connected clients

-Incoming/outgoing message rates
+     - Incoming/outgoing message rates

 Subscription counts